persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

   - ci-cd
   - azure-repos
   - c#
+  - rest-api
 ---

-ASP.NET Core 2.2 Web API with C# consuming from a Vue 3 client using Basic Authentication for Login
+ASP.NET Core 2.2 REST API with C# consuming from a Vue 3 client using Basic Authentication for Login

 The API is hosted at Microsoft Azure App Service and the Vue 3 Client at GitHub Pages